-Complete Street - A street that provides appropriate facilities for people of all abilities to accommodate multiple modes of travel, including vehicles, pedestrians, bicyclists, and transit riders, while promoting safe operation for all users.
+Complete Street - An arterial street that provides context-appropriate facilities for people of all abilities to travel using their choice of mode, including vehicles, active transportation modes, and transit, while promoting safe operation for all users.

 Comprehensive Plan - The city's long range plan prepared following the requirements of the Washington Growth Management Act, containing policies to guide local actions regarding land use, transportation, housing, capital facilities, and economic development in ways that will accommodate at least the adopted 20-year targets for housing and employment growth.